-The Results Category provides a results focus that encompasses your objective evaluation and your customers' evaluation of your organisation's products and services, your overall financial and market performance, your leadership system and social responsibility results, and results of all key processes and process improvement activities.
-Through this focus, the Criteria's purposes-superior value of offerings as viewed by your customers and the marketplace; superior organisational performance as reflected in your operational, legal, ethical, and financial indicators; and organisational and personal learning are maintained.
-Category 7 thus provides "real-time" information (measures of progress) for evaluation and improvement of processes, products, and services, in alignment with your overall organisational strategy.
-Item 4.1 calls for analysis and review of business results data and information to determine your overall organisational performance and to set priorities for improvement.
+The Results Category provides a results focus that encompasses your objective evaluation and your customers' evaluation of your organisation's product offerings, your overall financial and market performance, your workforce results, your leadership system and societal responsibility results, and results of all key processes and process improvement activities.
+Through this focus, the Criteria's purposes- superior value of offerings as viewed by your customers and the marketplace; superior organisational performance as reflected in your operational, workforce, legal, ethical, societal, and financial indicators; and organisational and personal learning-are maintained.
+Category 7 thus provides "real-time" information (measures of progress) for evaluation and improvement of processes and products, in alignment with your overall organisational strategy.
+Item 4.1 calls for analysis and review of results data and information to determine your overall organisational performance and to set priorities for improvement.

-7.1 Product and Service Outcomes: What are your product and service performance results?
+7.1 Product Outcomes: What are your product performance results?

-This Item examines your organisation's key product and service outcomes, with the aim of delivering product and service quality that leads to customer satisfaction, loyalty, and positive referral.
+This Item examines your organisation's key product outcomes, with the aim of delivering product and service quality and value that lead to customer satisfaction and engagement.

-- This Item places emphasis on measures of product and service performance that serve as indicators of customers' views and decisions relative to future purchases and relationships.
-These measures of product and service performance are derived from customer-related information gathered in Items 3.1 and 3.2. - Product and service measures appropriate for inclusion might be based upon the following: internal quality measurements, field performance of products, defect levels, service errors, response times, data collected from your customers by other organisations on ease of use or other attributes, and customer surveys on product and service performance. - The correlation between product and service performance and customer indicators is a critical management tool with multiple uses: (1) defining and focusing on key quality and customer requirements; (2) identifying product and service differentiators in the marketplace; and (3) determining cause-effect relationships between your product and service attributes and evidence of customer satisfaction and loyalty, as well as positive referrals.
-The correlation might reveal emerging or changing market segments, the changing importance of requirements, or even the potential obsolescence of product or service offerings.
+- This Item places emphasis on measures of product performance that serve as indicators of customers' views and decisions relative to future interactions and relationships.
+These measures of product performance are derived from customer-related information gathered in Items 3.1 and 3.2. - Product measures appropriate for inclusion might be based on the following: internal quality measurements, field performance of products, defect levels, service errors, response times, and data collected from your customers by other organisations on ease of use or other attributes, as well as customer surveys on product and service performance. - The correlation between product performance and customer indicators is a critical management tool with multiple uses: (1) defining and focusing on key quality and customer requirements; (2) identifying product and service differentiators in the marketplace; and (3) determining cause-effect relationships between your product attributes and evidence of customer satisfaction and engagement.
+The correlation might reveal emerging or changing market segments, the changing importance of requirements, or even the potential obsolescence of product offerings.

-7.2 Customer-Focused Results: What are your customer-focused performance results?
+7.2 Customer-Focused Outcomes: What are your customer-focused performance results?

-This Item examines your organisation's customer-focused performance results, with the aim of demonstrating how well your organisation has been satisfying your customers and has developed loyalty, repeat business, and positive referral, as appropriate.
+This Item examines your organisation's customer-focused performance results, with the aim of demonstrating how well your organisation has been satisfying your customers and engaging them in a long-term relationship, as appropriate.

 - This Item focuses on all relevant data to determine and help predict your organisation's performance as viewed by your customers.
-Relevant data and information include customer satisfaction and dissatisfaction; retention, gains, and losses of customers and customer accounts; customer complaints, complaint management, effective complaint resolution, and warranty claims; customer-perceived value based on quality and price; customer assessment of access and ease of use (including courtesy in-service interactions); and awards, ratings, and recognition from customers and independent rating organisations. - This Item places an emphasis on customer-focused results that go beyond satisfaction measurement because loyalty, repeat business, and longer-term customer relationships are better indicators and measures of future success in the marketplace and of organisational sustainability.
+Relevant data and information include customer satisfaction and dissatisfaction; retention, gains, and losses of customers and customer accounts; customer complaints, complaint management, effective complaint resolution, and warranty claims; customer-perceived value based on quality and price; customer assessment of access and ease of use (including courtesy in service interactions); customer advocacy for your brand and product offerings; and awards, ratings, and recognition from customers and independent rating organisations. - This Item places an emphasis on customer-focused results that go beyond satisfaction measurements, because relationships and engagement are better indicators and measures of future success in the marketplace and of organisational sustainability.

-7.3 Financial and Market Results: What are your financial and market results?
+7.3 Financial and Market Outcomes: What are your financial and marketplace performance results?

-This Item examines your organisation's key financial and market results, with the aim of understanding your financial sustainability and your market-place challenges and opportunities.
+This Item examines your organisation's key financial and market results, with the aim of understanding your financial sustainability and your marketplace challenges and opportunities.